noobe/Notes/Software Architecture/README.md

 3. Levels in architecture
 - Architecture can be done in several levels of abstarction:
-  1. Application level
+  1. Application level: The lowest level of architecture.
+Focus on one single application.
+Very detailed low level desgin.
+Communication is usually within one dev team.
-  2. Solution level
+  2. Solution level: Mid level architecture.
+Focus on one or more appliction which fulfill a business need.
+Communication between multiple dev teams.
-  3. Enterprise level
+  3. Enterprise level: The highest level of architecture.
+Focuses on multiple solutions.
+High level abstract design which needs to be detailed out by solution or application architects.
+Communication across the organization.